huolongguo1O/awa-language/README.md

 # The AwA(AwA WaW Awa) Language

 ## What is awa-lang
-AwA-lang is a LaTeX-like programming language
+AwA-lang is a LaTeX-like programming language.

 ## Usage:
 `./awa example.txt`